varunkat/Teachable-Challenge/Readme.md

 # NEIGHBORING NODES CHALLENGE

 The below challenge is focused on constructing a nxn grid of defined size n consisting of (x,y) coordinates and index in the order of grid creation.
-Users can specify different parameters to know the coordinates, index position and print out patterns (SQUARE, CROSS and DIAMOND) based on their requirements.
-A Database schema was designed leveraging different tables and assumptions and was discussed in detail in the below sections
+Users can specify different parameters to know the coordinates, index position and print out neighborhood patterns (SQUARE, CROSS and DIAMOND) based on their requirements.
+A Database schema was designed by constructing different tables and assumptions and was discussed in detail in the below sections

 ## Development